 To volunteer at one of the many Beef Counts food distributions with a hunger relief partner, you can reach out to the WSBC Director of Industry Relations to find the date and location nearest you.

 The Annual Rollover Auction is a direct opportunity for the Beef Community to donate money to the Beef Counts fund.
-This year's Rollover Auction was held in September at Toppenish Livestock Commission.
-A huge thank you to all the businesses and individuals that contributed -- more than $23,000 was raised.
-Special thank to the WA Cattle Feeders Assn for beginning the auction with their $10,000 donation and to the Kittitas County Cattlemen's for donating the auction steer.
+This year's Rollover Auction was held in October at Toppenish Livestock Commission.
+A huge thank you to all the businesses and individuals that contributed $24,750 was raised.
+Special thanks to the Okanogan County Cattlemen's for donating the auction heifer.

 The Owns Family from Spokane, WA is the Beef Counts Spokes-Family.
 The Owens are strong supporters of the Beef Counts program.
 As Spokes-Family, the Owens will be featured in KREM-2 TV promotions and Pandora radio ads, spreading the word about Washington's Beef Community United Against Hunger.